Zinbo/software-dev-repository/content/posts/Architecture/index.md

 A smart client is a client which takes a pool of service hosts and balances load across them, detects downed hosts and avoids sending requests their way.

 HAProxy is a good smart client.
-It runs locally on each of your boxes, and each service you want to load-balace has a locally bound port.
+It runs locally on each of your boxes, and each service you want to load-balance has a locally bound port.

 # Reverse Proxy (Web Server)
 A reverse proxy is a web server that centralises internal services and provides unified interfaces to the public.
 Requests from clients are forwarded to a server that can fulfil it before the reverse proxy returns the server's respone the the client.